The queen of India's hill stations

 By Air: The nearest airport is Bagdogra (90km, 3-4 hours), with connections to Delhi, Kolkata and other major cities.

 By Train: New Jalpaiguri (NJP) railway station (88km, 3-4 hours) connects to major Indian cities.
-The iconic Darjeeling Himalayan Railway (toy train) runs from NJP to Darjeeling, though the full journey is often disrupted and shorter joyrides from Darjeeling are more reliable.
+The iconic Darjeeling Himalayan Railway (toy train), which runs from NJP to Darjeeling, is an unhurried and long joy ride.
+Shorter stints from Darjeeling would be more preferable for those on a schedule.

 By Road: Shared jeeps from Siliguri (3 hours) depart frequently.
-Private taxis are more expensive.
-Roads can be challenging during monsoon.
+Private taxis, also readily available, are more expensive.

 Getting Around